 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-According to Eurostat, gross primary energy consumption in Croatia in 2019 was 8.2 million tons of oil equivalent (TOE), final energy consumption in Croatia in 2019 was 6.9 million TOE.
+According to Eurostat, gross primary energy consumption in Croatia in 2020 was 9.02 Terrawatt hours (TWh) and final energy consumption was 7.52 TWh.
 Renewable energies account for approximately 28.5% of Croatia’s energy mix.
 Croatia imports about 52.9% of the total energy consumed annually: 80% of its oil needs, 67% of its gas, 32.5 % of its electricity, and 100% of its coal needs.
-The country has great potential to decrease energy imports by increasing use of renewable resources.
+The country has great potential to decrease energy imports by increasing the use of renewable resources.

 In February 2020, the Croatian government adopted a new Energy Strategy for the period until 2030, with an outlook through 2050.
 The Strategy includes a wide range of energy policy initiatives that will improve energy security, increase energy efficiency, lower dependence on fossil fuels, increase local production and increase renewable resources.
 The Strategy predicts that renewable energy resources as a share of total energy consumption will grow to 36.4% in 2030, and to 65.6% in 2050.
 The government intends to spend about $1.4 billion on grid modernization, with a goal of increasing renewable energy source connections by at least 800 MW by 2026 and 2,500 MW by 2030.